MARKETProtocol/docs/source/includes/_dapp.md

 Parameter | Description
 --------- |  -----------
-Name | Viewable name of this contract, in the future we will implement suggested naming conventions Base Token Address | address of the ERC20 token that will be used for collateral Price Floor | minimum tradeable price of this contract Price Cap | maximum tradeable price of this contract Price Decimal Places | Since all numbers must be represented as integers on the Ethereum blockchain, this is how many decimal places one needs to move the decimal in order to go from the oracle query price to an integer.
+Name | Viewable name of this contract, in the future we will implement suggested naming conventions Collateral Token Address | address of the ERC20 token that will be used for collateral Price Floor | minimum tradeable price of this contract Price Cap | maximum tradeable price of this contract Price Decimal Places | Since all numbers must be represented as integers on the Ethereum blockchain, this is how many decimal places one needs to move the decimal in order to go from the oracle query price to an integer.
 For instance if the oracle query results returned a value such as 190.22, we need to move the decimal two (2) places to convert to an integer value of 19022.